mikrdgz/recharge-docs/docs/recharge-hosted-checkout.md

 # ReCharge Hosted Checkout

-Create a checkout experience for customers directing to ReCharge’s hosted checkout by using Recharge’s checkout API.
-This is the recommended checkout method when using ReCharge headlessly.
+Create a checkout experience for customers directing to ReCharge’s hosted checkout by using Recharge’s [Checkout API](https://developer.rechargepayments.com/#checkouts).
+This is the recommended checkout method when using ReCharge's API integration.
 The ReCharge-hosted Checkout presents an interface allowing you to process checkouts that will sync into the ReCharge system.

-There are 2 main steps to process checkouts via the ReCharge-Hosted Checkout:
+There are two main steps to process checkouts via the ReCharge-Hosted Checkout:

 ![hosted checkout](docs/assets/hosted-checkout.png)